mpizenberg/static-site-zola/content/about-me.md

 I also enjoy playing football and a new discovery to me, [kin-ball][kinball].
 This is a really original sport because there are three teams competing on the field instead of the classic two.
-Give it a try if you are lucky enought to live near a kin-ball club!
+Give it a try if you are lucky enough to live near a kin-ball club!

 [raclette]: https://fr.wikipedia.org/wiki/Raclette
 [kinball]: https://en.wikipedia.org/wiki/Kin-Ball